Jacob's Pillow began in 1790 as a hard-scrabble mountaintop farm at the

 1998-present: A Dance Continuum

-Ella Baff's record-breaking seasons have confirmed that her adventurous ideas and wide-ranging knowledge of the field are perfectly at home here.
-She is now leading the Pillow in new directions while honoring the traditions that have made the Pillow a unique institution for over seven decades: to present and preserve a wide-ranging variety of dance forms, a diversity unparalleled among American dance festivals.
+Ella Baff's record-breaking seasons confirmed that her adventurous ideas and extensive knowledge of the field were perfectly at home at the Pillow.
+During her 17-year tenure, she led the organization in new directions while honoring the traditions that made the Pillow a unique institution for over eight decades: to present and preserve a wide-ranging variety of dance forms, a diversity unparalleled among American dance festivals.

 The friendly, down-home traditions at Jacob's Pillow, such as the ringing bell announcing that the Ted Shawn Theatre is open for seating and pre-curtain speeches, are carried over from Shawn's day.
 Through careful and considered expansions and renovations of Jacob's Pillow programs and campus, this historic site in American dance retains the rustic ambiance of "the farm", as Shawn called it.